Healing Back & Spine Injuries At Dallas Clinic Pain Stop MD

 If you begin to notice symptoms of back pain or injury, Getting immediate help is vital so that untreated conditions don’t lead to permanent damage of the vertebrae or nerves.

 Back pain affects many of our patients, whether from workplace accidents or overuse on the job.
 At Pain Stop MD, we use our skill, knowledge and experience to provide testing, diagnosis, and thoughtful treatments and therapies that can help you through your health challenges.
-Our medical clinic, with the help of our board-certified doctor, offers a full range of treatments for back injuries, including:
+Our medical clinic, with the help of our board-certified doctor, offers a full range of treatments, including:

 - Pain medications.
 The best treatment for your back pain may be pain medication.
 Depending on the severity of your pain, we can prescribe non-steroidal anti-inflammatory drugs (NSAIDS) or stronger prescription narcotics.